AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 Once you've better determined the origin of the problem, you should use whatever documentation is available to you regarding the problematic code.
 When using a new function from a package you are unfamiliar with, it's worthwhile to read the documentation so you know how to properly use the functions.
-For Base R functions, Tidyverse functions, and *some* Bioconductor packages, the documentation will give you a lot of the information you need.
+For base R functions, Tidyverse functions, and *some* Bioconductor packages, the documentation will give you a lot of the information you need.
 However, you will likely find documentation isn't always thorough or clear.

 As we discussed in
 [`intro_to_R` module](https://alexslemonade.github.io/training-modules/intro-to-R-tidyverse/01-intro_to_r.nb.html),
 objects have *structures* and *types*.
+Having input that doesn't match the requirements that a function has can be a common source of errors.
+Pay special attention to what the documentation says about what kind of input and output the function is designed to use.

 #### Use the RStudio help bar
 ![search_bar](screenshots/r_search_bar.png)